-- DC.1 Manage the supply and demand of housing units with the aim of ensuring: - housing price increases do not exceed the rate of inflation; - a healthy ratio between housing sales and housing inventory; - vacancy rates of rental units above 3%; ★ - housing addresses the specific needs of diverse individuals, as identified in the Housing Needs Assessment report, including: O - " Indigenous peoples - " Seniors - " Youth - " People with disabilities - " Low-income families - DC.2 Increase the amount of affordable housing options for lower income households by: - waiving application fees for cooperative and non-market affordable housing projects; - streamlining and fast-tracking multifamily or apartments in village and urban areas; - identifying and designating Regional-District-owned lands as opportunity sites for non-profit and supportive housing projects. - DC.3 Consider incentivizing housing densfication within GCBs through density, financial or procedural incentives. - DC.4 Establish rental housing affordability targets for households DC living on low incomes.O

-DC.5 Protect existing mobile home parks as an important form of affordable housing.
+- DC.1 Manage the supply and demand of housing units with the aim of ensuring: - housing price increases do not exceed the rate of inflation; \ - a healthy ratio between housing sales and housing inventory; - vacancy rates of rental units above 3%; - housing addresses the specific needs of diverse individuals, as identified in the Housing Needs Assessment report, including: ¥ • - " Indigenous peoples - " Seniors - " Youth - " People with disabilities - " Low-income families - DC.2 Increase the amount of affordable housing options for lower income households by: - waiving application fees for cooperative and non-market affordable housing projects; - streamlining and fast-tracking multi-family or apartments in village and urban areas; and - identifying and designating Regional Districtowned lands as opportunity sites for nonprofit and supportive housing projects. - DC.3 Consider incentivizing housing densification within GCBs through density, financial or procedural incentives. - DC.4 Establish rental housing affordability targets for households living on low incomes. - DC.5 Protect existing mobile home parks as an important form of affordable housing. - DC.6 Encourage pocket neighbourhoods and clustered housing formats in single detached residential designations.

-DC.6 Support the needs of households with older individuals and people with disabilities by establishing in the zoning bylaw:

-- more opportunities for secondary suites, such as garden suites to support aging-in-place - design criteria for adaptable and accessible units - minimum number of adaptable and accessible units (as a proportion of permitted density) within multifamily developments - DC.7 Develop strategies to support higher density housing developments that meet housing affordability targets. - DC.8 Increase affordable housing options by increasing the supply of secondary suites, mobile home parks/manufactured homes and support eco-friendly homes and increased infill development. - DC.9 Protect and maintain existing nonmarket and market rental housing stock.O - DC.10 Support provision of housing to people with special needs and seniors, including housing that gives people the ability to age in place.
-O - DC.11 Encourage residential housing with new commercial and industrial developments. ▲
+- DC.7 Support the needs of households with older individuals and people with disabilities by establishing in the zoning bylaw: - more opportunities for secondary suites, such as garden suites to support ageing-inplace; - design criteria for adaptable and accessible units; and - minimum number of adaptable and accessible units (as a proportion of permitted density) within multi-family developments. - DC.8 Develop strategies to support higher density housing developments that meet housing affordability targets. - DC.9 Increase affordable housing options by increasing the supply of secondary suites and mobile home parks/manufactured homes, and support eco-friendly homes and increased infill development. - DC.10 Protect and maintain existing non-market and market rental housing stock.
+O - DC.11 Support provision of housing to people with special needs and seniors, including housing that gives people the ability to age in place. - DC.12 Encourage residential housing with new commercial and industrial developments.